gazbert/bxbot/README.md

 to be installed on the machine you are going to use to build and run the bot.

 You can use [Maven](https://maven.apache.org) or [Gradle](https://gradle.org/) to build the bot.
 The instructions below are for Linux/macOS, but equivalent Windows scripts are included.

+Download the latest [Release](https://github.com/gazbert/bxbot/releases) and unzip the bot.

 #### Maven
-1. Download the latest [release](https://github.com/gazbert/bxbot/releases).
-Unzip the bot.
 1. If you plan on using your own Trading Strategies/Exchange Adapters packaged in separate jar files, you'll need to add the dependency in the [bxbot-app/pom.xml](./bxbot-app/pom.xml) - see the commented out dependency examples inside it.
 1. From the project root, run `./mvnw clean assembly:assembly` to produce the distribution artifacts `bxbot-app-<version>-dist.tar.gz` and `bxbot-app-<version>-dist.zip` in the `./target` folder.
 1. Copy either the `bxbot-app-<version>-dist.tar.gz` or the `bxbot-app-<version>-dist.zip` onto the machine you want to run the bot and unzip it someplace.
-1. Configure the bot as required - see the main _[Configuration](#configuration-2)_ section.
+1. Configure the bot as required - see the main _[Configuration](#configuration)_ section.
    The bot's default configuration uses the [`ExampleScalpingStrategy`](./bxbot-strategies/src/main/java/com/gazbert/bxbot/strategies/ExampleScalpingStrategy.java), but you'll probably want to [code your own](#how-do-i-write-my-own-trading-strategy)!
 The